elliottslaughter/task-bench-paper/sc20_reviews/response.md

 ## Reviewer 2

   * We added Section V-I. This section validates METG against time to solution.
 We show that it is possible to use METG, along with a single-node measurement of time to solution, to predict the strong scalability of a code (i.e., the point where it reaches 50% parallel efficiency, in terms of both time to solution, and node count).
 We find that we can predict time to solution (at 50% efficiency) to within a factor of 1.28X on average across 11 programming systems.

+  * We expanded Section V-B and V-C to describe how the properties of the various systems influence our results.

 ## Reviewer 3